Types of Financial Aid

 We recognize students not only for their academic achievements from high school, but also for the potential that they bring to Benjamin Franklin Institute of Technology.
 We offer four merit-based scholarships.

-The Trustee’s Scholarship: Awarded to students who demonstrated outstanding academic accomplishments while in high school.
-The scholarship ranges from $1,000-$5,000 per academic year.
+The Franklin Assistance Grant: Awarded to students who demonstrated financial need and hardship.
+The grant ranges from $500-$5,000 per academic year.

 to major in an engineering program.
 The scholarship ranges from